Supply Chain Self-Assessment

 5

-My organization knows and understands the production and delivery lead times of our key products and/or materials.
+We actively track and plan around production and delivery lead times for key products and materials.

 6. TEAM AND TALENT